noperformance/helm-rt-logs/README.md

   rtlogs [flags] RELEASE

 Flags:
   -h, --help                    help for rtlogs
       --stop-string string      string to stop the logs --stop-timeout int        timeout to stop the logs, in Seconds!
-  -s, --time-since int       time since to start the logs
+  -s, --time-since int          time since to start the logs -wt, --wait-fail-pods-timeout time to wait until pods get Running phase
 ```

 no old helm!